danielnieto/resume/resume.md

 	__UX Developer__

-	Prototype new features and workflows for Oracle HCM applications (HTML5/JS/CSS3), these prototypes are used to perform usability studies to collect feedback from real users to deliver the best UX possible in the future releases of our software.
+	Prototype new features and workflows for Oracle HCM applications (HTML/JS/CSS), these prototypes were used to perform usability studies to collect feedback from real users to deliver the best UX possible in the future releases of our software.

 	Technologies: [KnockoutJS](http://knockoutjs.com) (MVVM), JQuery, JQuery UI